 Books we recommend are ones written or illustrated by Native Americans or writers/illustrators of color that have withstood our critical review process.
 We want readers to become familiar with the names on the list and their creative work and to enjoy the stories they tell and the people they represent.
 We are proud to share our list.

-Edith Campbell is a mother, librarian, educator and quilter.
-She promotes literacy in its many forms to teens and she does this through her blog, CrazyQuiltEdi [campbele.wordpress.com] and in her work as an Education Librarian at Indiana State University in Terre Haute, Indiana.
-Edith currently serves as the Indiana State Ambassador for the United States Board on Books for Young People, and on the WNDB Walter Award Committee.
-She is a past member of YALSA’s Best Fiction for Young Adults selection committee and the CYBILS Nonfiction Awards committee.
-Her research interests include geography in young adult literature, critical information literacy and critical literacy and young adult literature.
+Edith Campbell (2015 – current)* promotes literacy in its many forms to teens and she does this through her blog, CrazyQuiltEdi and in her work as an Education Librarian at Indiana State University in Terre Haute, Indiana.
+She currently serves on the Advisory Board for Research on Diversity in Youth Literature.
+Her research interests include the visibility of Black girls in young adult literature, anthropomorphic primates in picture books, critical information literacy and critical literacy.
 Follow her on Twitter @. email@example.com

-Sujei Lugo is a former elementary school librarian at the University of Puerto Rico Elementary School and currently works as a children’s librarian at the Boston Public Library, Connolly Branch.
-She is a doctoral candidate in Library and Information Science at Simmons College, focusing her research on anti-racist children’s librarianship.
-She is a member of REFORMA (The National Association to Promote Library Services to Latinos and the Spanish-speaking), American Library Association, and Association of Library Service to Children.
-She blogs on and collaborates with Latinos In Kid Lit.
+Sujei Lugo Vázquez (2015 – current)* is a former school librarian at the University of Puerto Rico Elementary School and currently works as a children’s librarian at the Boston Public Library, Connolly Branch.
+She is a doctoral candidate in Library and Information Science at Simmons College, focusing her research on race and collection development in children’s librarianship.
+She is an active member of REFORMA (The National Association to Promote Library Services to Latinos and the Spanish-speaking) and the Association of Library Service to Children.
+Sujei is also a book reviewer, sensitivity reader, and organizer.
 Follow her on Twitter @.

-From graduate students to kindergarten students, Ed Spicer is a Michigan educator with a wide variety of experiences during the last two decades.
-He retired from teaching first grade in the summer of 2016 and hopes to publish his own writing.
+From graduate students to kindergarten students, Ed Spicer (2016; 2017)* is a Michigan educator with a wide variety of experiences during the last two decades.
+He will retire from teaching first grade in the summer of 2016 and hopes to publish his own writing.
 Spicer has served on the Caldecott award committee, the Printz award committee and many other committees with the American Library Association.
 He is a Cool Teacher winner in Michigan.
 Spicer has also published dozens of curriculum guides for Penguin, Random House, Houghton Mifflin, Scholastic, and Eerdmans.
-Friend him on Facebook: firstname.lastname@example.org Follow him on Twitter: @@.
-Visit his website (currently under construction): www.spicyreads.org
+Friend him on Facebook: firstname.lastname@example.org Follow him on Twitter: @spicyreads